Jaren Jackson Jr.: 2018–2021: Early years

-2021–present: First All-Defensive and All-Star selections
+2021–2023: Defensive Player of the Year and All-Star selection

 On October 18, 2021, Jackson signed a four-year, $105 million extension with the Grizzlies.
 On January 9, 2022, Jackson scored 21 points and tied a career-high with 12 rebounds in a 127–119 win over the Los Angeles Lakers.
 On April 16, during Game 1 of the first round of the playoffs, Jackson logged 12 points and seven blocks in a 130–117 loss to the Minnesota Timberwolves.
 His seven blocks set a Grizzlies franchise record for most blocks in a playoff game, surpassing Marc Gasol's 6 on May 13, 2013.
 The Grizzlies eventually defeated the Timberwolves in six games, with Jackson recording 18 points, 14 rebounds and two blocks in a 114–106 Game 6 win.
 During the Grizzlies' second-round series, they faced the Golden State Warriors.
 On May 1, Jackson scored a playoff career-high 33 points, alongside ten rebounds, in a 117–116 Game 1 loss.
 The Grizzlies wound up losing the series in six games to the Warriors, who went on to win the NBA Finals.
-Jackson finished the 2021–22 season leading the NBA in blocks per game at 2.3 and finished with the most blocks that season with 177 blocks, 40 more than the second place finisher.
+Jackson finished the 2021–22 season leading the NBA in blocks per game at 2.3 and finished with the most blocks that season with 177 blocks, 40 more than the second-place finisher.
 For his efforts, he was named to the NBA All-Defensive First Team and finished fifth in Defensive Player of the Year voting.